nehegeb/flutter_playground/lib/app/localization/data/README.md

 After that, you can start changing all values within that new localization file to match that language.

-NOTE: The key `languageId` at the very top of the localization data file has to be that languages ID!
+**NOTE: The key `languageId` at the very top of the localization data file has to be that languages ID!
 This will be checked upon language initialization (e.g. when switching to that language).
-If it doesn't match, the localization data of that language won't be loaded, but no error should occur during runtime.
+If it doesn't match, the localization data of that language won't be loaded, but no error should occur during runtime.**

 ## Structure of the `languages.json` file

 Every language needs to have the following keys defined:

-- **id** | The unique numerical ID for the table entry.
+- **id** | The unique UUID for the table entry.

 - **idTitle** | The language ID for that language. **THIS KEY MUST BE UNIQUE BETWEEN ALL LANGUAGES WITHIN THIS FILE!** Also it must be exactly the same language ID you named the localization data file after.
 For example for English with language ID `en` this key must be `en` and the file called `localization_en.json`.

 - **name** | The name of that language.
 Best would be to keep all the language names in the default language.

 - **nativeName** | The name of that language as spelled in that language.
 This will be displayed in the language selector within the app, which is visible to the user.

 - **countryCode** | The proper country code of that language.
 This determines the flag displayed in the language selector within the app, which is visible to the user.